Xilinx/mlir-aie/docs/Building.md

     The MLIR AIE tools will be able to generate binaries targetting a combination of AIEngine and ARM processors.

 5. In order to run all the tools, it is necessary to add some paths into your environment.
-This can be done by calling the `utils/env_setup.sh` script with the paths to the install folders for mlir-aie and llvm.
+This can be done by sourcing the `utils/env_setup.sh` script with the paths to the install folders for mlir-aie and llvm.
     ```
     source utils/env_setup.sh <mlir-aie>/install <llvm dir>/install